gprochilo/personal_website/content/authors/admin/_index.md

 - Visitors
 ---

-Guy A. Prochilo is an Associate Lecturer in research methods and supervises honours students at ISN Psychology.
+Dr. Guy Prochilo is an Associate Lecturer in research methods and supervises honours students at ISN Psychology.
 He has a keen interest in quantitative research methods and trial methodology, is [proficient in R statistical software](https://github.com/gprochilo/aha), and is an advocate for open science practices and research reproducibility.
 In this capacity, he is also the Australian and New Zealand Open Research Network [(ANZORN)](https://osf.io/be7yt/wiki/home/) representative at ISN Psychology.
 He has additionally published work evaluating the [use (and misuse) of statistics](https://open.lnu.se/index.php/metapsychology/article/view/935) in organizational neuroscience.

 Want to get in contact?
 Feel free to [send a direct message on Twitter](https://twitter.com/messages/compose?recipient_id=1119310284) or get in touch via [email](mailto:guy.prochilo@gmail.com).